nickjj/wait-until/README.md

 you would define your database environment variables that the official Docker images expect to be set.

+Your `.env` file is usually ignored from version control which is a good idea.
-Needless to say if you go this route you shouldn't include sensitive information in this file since it's in version control.
-Typically I commit a safe `.env.example` file to version control and then `mv .env.example .env` as part of my CI pipeline.
+What I do is commit a safe `.env.example` file to version control and then `mv .env.example .env` as part of my CI pipeline.
 This file would have development credentials that work and are safe to commit as defaults.

 But if you're connecting to a remote database with sensitive credentials, then you may want to skip that source step and read those environment variables